tchristensen77/Resources/README.md

   Strongly recommend going through this tutorial or at least bookmarking it when you have questions.

   [Select*SQL](https://selectstarsql.com/)
+  Free course on Select * SQL- This course will teach you beginner and intermediate SQL through an interactive tutorial.

   [SQL for Data Analysis](https://www.udacity.com/course/sql-for-data-analysis--ud198)